KEFRI Internship 2024: Open Vacancies, Salaries, Requirements, and How to Apply

 To ensure that its research and development activities are comprehensive and impactful, KEFRI focuses on five thematic areas:

 These thematic areas are complemented by crucial departments within KEFRI, including Finance and Administration, Corporate Affairs and Quality Assurance, and Enterprise Office.
+KEFRI's research and development activities extend across various agro-ecological zones in Kenya, ensuring a comprehensive approach to forestry research.

-KEFRI Internship Opportunities
+KEFRI Internship Opportunities In Kenya 2024/2025

-Now that we've laid the foundation let's explore the exciting internship opportunities that KEFRI offers to recent graduates.
+Now that we've laid the foundation, let's explore the exciting internship opportunities that KEFRI offers to recent graduates.
 KEFRI is committed to grooming young talent and providing them with the skills and experience necessary to excel professionally.

 Eligible Disciplines for KEFRI Internships